Cantera/cantera-website/pages/science/reactors.rst

 6. Analyze the data.

 Note that Cantera always solves a transient problem.
-If you are interested in steady-state conditions, you can run your simulation for a long time until the states are converged (see e.g. example :ref:`py-example-surf_pfr.py`, :ref:`py-example-combustor.py`).
+If you are interested in steady-state conditions, you can run your simulation for a long time until the states are converged (see the `surface reactor example </examples/python/reactors/surf_pfr.py.html>`__ and the `combustor example
+</examples/python/reactors/combustor.py.html>`__).

 Cantera comes with a broad variety of well-commented example scrips for reactor networks.
-Please see the `Cantera Examples </examples/index.html>`_ for further information.
+Please see the `Cantera Examples </examples/index.html>`__ for further information.

 Common Reactor Types and their Implementation in Cantera